In-depth reviews

 Range, battery size & charging

 From mid-2023, Citroen e-C4 X buyers were given a choice of 50kWh or 54kWh batteries – the latter capable of up to 260 miles on the WLTP test cycle.
-However, we’ve not yet driven this version; during our drive of the older car with the smaller battery, we easily managed over 200 miles – compared with up to 222 miles in official tests.
+During our drive of the smaller battery car, we easily managed over 200 miles – compared with up to 222 miles in official tests.
 This is similar to what we achieved in the smaller Vauxhall Corsa Electric, which also shares the e-C4 X’s powertrain.

 The Citroen e-C4 X comes as standard with 100kW ultra-rapid DC charging capabilities.
 This is faster than the 77kW speeds possible in the Kia Niro EV, and will charge both versions of the Citroen from 10-80% in 30 minutes.
 It’s worth keeping in mind, though, that many rapid charge points in the UK top out at 50kW, meaning the same charge will take around an hour at this lower speed.